Ryan Jeffers Player Props: Twins vs. Guardians

-The Minnesota Twins and Ryan Jeffers, who went 0-for-1 last time in action, take on Peyton Battenfield and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.
+Ryan Jeffers -- hitting .233 with a double, a triple and three walks in his past 10 games -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Logan Allen on the mound, on May 6 at 6:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the White Sox.
+He had a hitless showing in his previous game (0-for-1) against the White Sox.

 Ryan Jeffers Game Info & Props vs. the Guardians